 Jonas also donated the land to build the first meeting house (church house) in the area at Walnut Creek Mennonite Church.

-In 2017, the bridge was temporarily closed to add steel reinforcement to the cross members of the bridge.
+In 2017, the bridge was temporarily closed, and portable traffic barriers put in place, to add steel reinforcement to the cross members of the bridge.
 This was done in order to make the bridge safer for vehicles.
 Welders were able to reinforce this steel by using welding tools to make sure the bridge remained as secure and safe as possible.
 When working on this bridge, welders were obviously required to wear the necessary safety gear, such as welding arm sleeves and gloves in order to protect themselves from the high temperatures that are needed to weld steel.

 Learn More about Jonas Stutzman